 Regarding the scope of assessment of internal control over business processes, we selected locations and business units to be tested, and the companies whose combined sales and others volume reaches two thirds of total sales and others for the prior year on a consolidation basis were selected as "significant locations and/or business units".
-We included in the scope of assessment, at the selected significant locations and/or business units, business processes leading to sales, accounts receivable, inventories, and property, plant and equipment as significant locations and/or business units, we are a material impact on the business objectives of the Company.
-Further, in addition to selected significant locations and/or business processes relating to (i) greater likelihood of material misstatements and/or (ii) significant accounts involving estimates and the management's judgment and/or (iii) a business dealing with high-risk transactions, taking into account their impact on the financial reporting.
+We included in the scope of assessment, at the selected significant locations and/or business processes leading to sales, accounts receivable, inventories, and property, plant and equipment as significant accounts that may have a material impact on the business objectives of the Company.
+Further, in addition to selected significant locations and/or business units, we also selected individually for testing, as business processes having greater materiality, business processes relating to (i) greater likelihood of material misstatements and/or (ii) significant accounts involving estimates and the management's judgment and/or (iii) a business dealing with high-risk transactions, taking into account their impact on the financial reporting.